Projecting BitGym videos onto a nearby television creates an immersive and compelling exercise experience.

 Kindle Fire Device

-Kindle Fire devices can wirelessly screen mirror to Kindle Fire TV and Fire TV Stick products.
+Some Kindle Fire devices can wirelessly screen mirror to Kindle Fire TV and Fire TV Stick products.
 Instructions from Amazon can be found here.
+Note that this feature seems to have been discontinued on newer Fire TV products and thus may not work for you.